292 – Capital gains deduction

 If you are reporting a taxable capital gain on line 139, you may be entitled to a capital gains deduction, provided you meet both of the following conditions:

-- You realized the gain when you disposed of qualified farm or fishing property, qualified small business corporation shares or certain resource property.
+- You realized the gain when you disposed of (sold, transferred, gave, bequeathed, etc.) qualified farm or fishing property, qualified small business corporation shares or certain resource property.

-- You were resident in Canada throughout 2017, or you were resident in Canada at some time in 2017 and were either resident in Canada throughout 2016 or expect to be resident in Canada throughout 2018.
+- You were resident in Canada throughout 2019, or you were resident in Canada at some point in 2019 and were either resident in Canada throughout 2018 or expect to be resident in Canada throughout 2020.

 To calculate your deduction, complete form TP-726.7-V, Capital Gains Deduction on Qualified Property.

-If you realized a capital gain on the disposition of qualified shares after March 17, 2016, as part of the transfer of a family business, you must claim a capital gains deduction in respect of the resulting gain.
-To claim the deduction complete form TP-726.7-V, Capital Gains Deduction on Qualified Property.
+If you realized a capital gain on the disposition of eligible shares as part of the transfer of a family business and designated an amount as a deemed capital gain using form TP-517.5.5-V, Designating a Deemed Capital Gain Further to the Transfer of a Family Business, you must claim a capital gains deduction in respect of the deemed capital gain.
+To claim the deduction, complete form TP-726.7-V, Capital Gains Deduction on Qualified Property.

-For more information, consult the guide entitled Capital Gains and Losses (IN-120-V).
+For more information, see guide IN-120-V, Capital Gains and Losses.